 Pat Brown’s bid for a third term failed, and the Reagan administration later bought out the Newsom concession.
 But the Brown-Newsom connection continued as Brown’s son, Jerry, reclaimed the governorship in 1974.
 He appointed the younger William Newsom, a personal friend, and Gavin’s father, to a Placer County judgeship in 1975 and three years later to the state Court of Appeal.

-Justice Newsom, who died a few weeks ago, had been an attorney for oil magnate J. Paul Getty, most famously delivering $3 million to Italian kidnapers of Getty’s grandson in 1973.
+Justice Newsom had been an attorney for oil magnate J. Paul Getty, most famously delivering $3 million to Italian kidnapers of Getty’s grandson in 1973.
 While serving on the appellate bench in the 1980s, he helped Getty’s son, Gordon, secure a change in state trust law that allowed him to claim his share of a multi-heir trust.

 After Newsom retired from the bench in 1995, he became administrator of Gordon Getty’s own trust, telling one interviewer, “I make my living working for Gordon Getty.”
 The trust provided seed money for the PlumpJack chain of restaurants and wine shops that Newsom’s son, Gavin, and Gordon Getty’s son, Billy, developed, the first being in a Squaw Valley hotel.